pkarsy/persist_mqtt/README.md

 Put the persist_mqtt.be file at the top level of the ESP32xx filesystem

 ## Importing the module
-The fisrt time the module is loaded write in BerryScriptingConsole:
+The fisrt time the module is loaded write in **Berry Scripting Console**:
 ```
 import persist_mqtt as pt
 pt.zero() # Creates an empty pool of variables